-Birth and Fetal Death Registration Information for Hospital Staff
+Birth and Fetal Death Registration Information for Hospital Staff/Birth Certifiers

-In Missouri, hospital birth certificate clerks or certifiers are those responsible for collecting and submitting the necessary data elements for the completion of the birth certificate as required by state law.
+In Missouri, hospital birth certificate clerks or other certifiers such as professional midwives are those responsible for collecting and submitting the necessary data elements for the completion of the birth certificate as required by state law.
 The Missouri Electronic Vital Records (MoEVR) system, operated by the Missouri Department of Health and Senior Services – Bureau of Vital Records, exists to support the electronic registration of vital records, such as birth certificates, in Missouri.

 Missouri Birth Record Registration and Filing Timeliness

 A certificate of live birth for each birth occurring in Missouri must be filed within five (5) days after the date of birth (Section 193.085, RSMo) with the Missouri Department of Health and Senior Services by state law.

 When a birth occurs in an institution or en route to an institution, the person in charge of the institution or such person's designated representative shall obtain the personal data, prepare the certificate, certify that the child was born alive at the place and time and on the date stated either by signature or an electronic process approved by the department, and file the certificate pursuant to this section or as otherwise directed by the state registrar.
 The physician or other person in attendance shall provide the medical information required by the certificate and certify to the facts of birth within five days after the birth.
 If the physician or other person in attendance does not certify to the facts of birth within the five-day period, the person in charge of the institution shall complete the certificate.